brandtkeller/Thermostat-Master/README.md

 ## Mutli-HVAC / Thermostat Configuration

 The system will be built to handle a mutli-hvac building.
 There will only be one Master Node with an API and database connection active.
 The 'Type' selector of the node table will identify an enrolled node as either 'control','airtemp','watertemp'.

+## Start-up Logic - First Start
+* Master instance initialized
+    * Database instance Initialized
+        * Connects to database and creates Master Thermostat, a Schedule , and the Schedule Settings.
+    * Assign all (one) thermostats to Master Instance

+* Start REST API

+* Begin main runtime loop
+    * Master.executeThermostatCheck()
+        * For each thermostat
+            *
+## Runtime Logic

 ## Main logic loop - Scaling